Anti-ship ballistic missile: Soviet Union

-Using external targeting data, the R-27K/SS-NX-13 would have been launched underwater to a range of between 350 and 400 nmi, covering a "footprint" of 27 nmi.
-The maneuvering re-entry vehicle (MaRV) would then home in on the target with a circular error probable (CEP) of 400 yd.
+Using external targeting data, the R-27K would have been launched underwater to a range of between 350 and 400 nmi, covering a "footprint" of 27 nmi.
+The maneuvering re-entry vehicle (MaRV) would then home-in on the target with a circular error probable (CEP) of 400 yd.
 Warhead yield was between 0.5–1 megatonnes.

-The R-27K / SS-NX-13 was the world's first anti-ship ballistic missile.
-However, it never became operational, since every launch tube used for the R-27K counted as a strategic missile in the SALT agreement, and they were considered more important.
+The Russian R-27K was the world's first anti-ship ballistic missile.
+However, it never became operational, since every launch tube used for the R-27K counted as a strategic missile in the SALT agreement with the United States, and they were considered more important.